Online Toolshop at Blackberry Lane

 The Ho-Mi is made from one piece of hand-forged steel, firmly fitted into a wooden handle.
 It is very tough, light, well-balanced and used on the pull-stroke, making it easy on the wrist and good for those suffering with arthritis or carpal tunnel syndrome.

-For those who want a long-handled version, we also supply the Large and ‘Scraper’ Ho-Mi blades without handles but with a simple copper ferrule and full instructions for fitting to a broom handle with Araldite ‘Precision’ adhesive.
+For those who want a long-handled version, we also supply the Large and ‘Ambi’ Ho-Mi blades without handles but with a simple copper ferrule and full instructions for fitting to a broom handle with standard Araldite adhesive (not ‘Rapid’).
 You will need to do some simple drilling, trimming and gluing.

 Because each Ho-Mi is hand made, no two are totally identical.
 Please don’t expect a glossy, slick and highly-polished tool.
 The Ho-Mi’s peasant origins are very clearly visible in its simple, hand-crafted lines.